How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Now that you’re fueled up, it’s time to begin your adventures around Lake Kawaguchiko!🚲

-Kawaguchiko is a fairly big and spread out town, so having a bike is a great way to get around town.
-By renting a bike, you will be able to reach all the must-sees faster, which consequently gives you more time to slow down and travel deeper.
+Kawaguchiko is a fairly big and spread-out town.
+Having a bike is a great way to get around.
+By renting a bike, you will be able to reach all the must-sees faster, which consequently gives you more time to slow down and enjoy your surroundings.

 This bike rental store has many bike options to satisfy different clientele and different budgets.
 Check them out!